tomastoews/askingdev/README.md

 ### Docker
 - Docker is a containerization software to run an application along with its dependencies isolated in its environment.
 - I use it here to run all parts of askingdev's ecosystem inside Docker containers to make the local development easy.
-- You may have Node.js 8 installed, but askingdev requires 12.16.
+- You may have Node.js 8 installed on your system, but askingdev requires 12.16.
 To avoid such conflicts, I decided to use this approach.
+It also allows you to start askingdev and all its parts using only one command, instead of having to open up 10 terminals or so.
 - Website: https://www.docker.com/

 ## Deployment (Development, Testing, Staging, and Production)